When can I apply to Westchester Community College?

 When you view your class schedule on your MyWCC account, click on the ‘Book Information’ link next to each class.
-You can also visit the campus bookstore or visit sunywcc.bncollege.com to find out what textbooks are required for your classes.
+You can also visit sunywcc.bncollege.com to find out what textbooks are required for your classes.

 Can I audit a credit class?

 Yes.
-You must register as usual and pay the regular tuition rate and then inform your professor at the first meeting of the class that you would like to audit the course.
-(Your professor will have to give you a final grade of “AU” for “Audit”.)
+When you register for the course, you must select the non-graded option, register as usual and pay the regular tuition rate.
+Then inform your professor at the first meeting of the class that you would like to audit the course.
+Your professor will have to give you a final grade of “AU” for “Audit”.)
 There is a special rate for senior citizens – please see www.sunywcc.edu/senioraudit for more information.